strudeljs/strudeljs.org/source/guide/debugging.md

 ---
-title: Deployment
+title: Debugging
 type: guide
-order: 13
+order: 14
 ---

-# Deployment
+# Debugging

 ## Turn on Production Mode
 During development, Strudel provides a lot of warnings to help you with common errors and pitfalls.
 However, these warning strings become useless in production and bloat your app’s payload size.